 They are in fact, one of 4 key market regulators in the United States.
 The others are the CFTC, NFA, and FINRA.
 As such though, a broker must register with the SEC particularly if they are offering any stock brokerage services to traders.

 As mentioned, the SEC is active throughout the financial industry in the United States, focusing especially on the stock market.
-SEC do not oversee brokers only, but every company listed on the stock exchange is also overseen by the SEC for compliance.
+The SEC does not oversee brokers only, but every company listed on the stock exchange is also overseen by the SEC for compliance.

 The main functions and primary roles of the SEC are as follows: